On the Diffusion of Test Smells in LLM-Generated Unit Tests: Experimental Setup

 Where \( A_i \) and \( B_i \) are vectors representing the frequency of test smells in the respective test suites.

-\paragraph{Jaccard Index} In our study, we apply the Jaccard Index~\cite{jaccard1901etude,mining2006introduction} to assess the overlap in the frequency of test smells between the two types of test suites, focusing on how often specific smells appear.
+\item \textbf{Jaccard Index} We apply the Jaccard Index~\cite{jaccard1901etude,mining2006introduction} to assess the overlap in the frequency of test smells between the two types of test suites, focusing on how often specific smells appear.

 Where \( A \) and \( B \) represent the frequencies of test smells in the LLM-generated and human-written test suites, respectively.